-Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date accessibility Pending budget approvals Presently there are 14 of the 44 sidewalk units equipped with GPS.
+Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Continue to work with Community Services to initiate the CS Inclement Weather procedure.
+2012 budget.
+Presently there are 14 of the 44 sidewalk units equipped with GPS.
 Guidelines have been completed to reflect internal procedures for Parks Operations, which notifies Access Vaughan and Parks and Forestry clerical staff of service disruption so they can address inquiries.
 This is communicated via email and verbal confirmation for flooding (or snow pile) blockages Notification of snow operations are placed on the City of Vaughan website which is used by Access Vaughan and PFO staff so they can address inquiries.
-Broken and uneven sidewalks Architectural Safer pedestrian and wheelchair movement Repair/replace sidewalk Ongoing Windrows across end of driveways Architectural Safer pedestrian and wheelchair movement Continue to provide a residential driveway windrow clearing program Ongoing (winter) Debris on roadway Architectural and respiratory Regenerative air sweepers (dustless street sweepers) which facilitate in the Safer pedestrian and wheelchair movement, as well as reduced respiratory problems Continue with street sweeping and flushing program on a regular basis.
-Ongoing Two units owned.
+Broken and uneven sidewalks Architectural Safer pedestrian and wheelchair movement Repair/replace sidewalk Ongoing - every year Windrows across end of driveways Architectural Safer pedestrian and wheelchair movement Continue to provide a residential driveway windrow clearing program Ongoing (winter) Debris on roadway Architectural and respiratory Regenerative air sweepers (dustless street sweepers) which Safer pedestrian and wheelchair movement, as well as reduced Continue with street sweeping and flushing program on a regular Ongoing

-Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date lowering/elimination of particulate matter in the environment. from the dust Purchase new street sweepers that meet stringent pm standards for dust control Holes in road Architectural Safer pedestrian and wheelchair travel Repair potholes in accordance with ministry of transportation's regulations Ongoing Excessive dust on unpaved roads Architectural and respiratory Reduced complaints from residents with allergy/respiratory problems.
+Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date facilitate in the lowering/elimination of particulate matter in the environment. respiratory problems from the dust basis.
+Purchase new street sweepers that meet stringent pm standards for dust control Two units owned.
+1 purchased in 2009 & 1 in 2010 Holes in road Architectural Safer pedestrian and wheelchair travel Repair potholes in accordance with ministry of transportation's regulations Ongoing Excessive dust on unpaved roads Architectural and respiratory Reduced complaints from residents with allergy/respiratory problems.
 Continue to apply dust suppressants seasonally, as required Ongoing Communication materials (pamphlets, brochures & solid waste calendars to the public at the front desk Information Review and provide updated communication materials More effective communication with the public Notices to be large print, and may include various font sizes, contrast colours Completed, subject to ongoing review and revised as required Replacement of existing street name blades with oversize street name blades at signalized intersections Architectural Review street signage at signalized intersections and replace the existing street names blades Enhanced safety for visually impaired pedestrians and enhanced ability to identify streets for motorists and emergency services Updating of engineering standards to include oversize street name blades and include in new construction/retrofit in older areas In progress.
 Implementation completed No accessible traffic signals at intersections Architectural Retrofit of traffic signals at intersections with pedestrian countdown and "chirping" features Enhanced safety for persons with disabilities and the elderly Include pedestrian countdown, audible pedestrian features and zebra pedestrian pavement markings in new traffic signals and retrofit in older areas In progress.
 Implementation of pedestrian countdown feature at all city traffic signals has been completed.